sabrinasseba/2D-LiDAR-SLAM-teste/README.md

-# 2D LiDAR SLAM for Dynamic Environments
+# 2D LiDAR SLAM for Dynamic Environments: Real-Time Detection and Filtering of Moving Objects

-This repository contains the implementation of a real-time SLAM pipeline for dynamic environments, using only 2D LiDAR scans.
-The method performs detection, tracking, and filtering of moving objects, increasing the robustness and accuracy of SLAM in partially dynamic scenarios.
-It integrates a lightweight filtering mechanism with the Hector SLAM algorithm to build cleaner maps in simulation environments.
+This repository contains the official implementation of the paper:

-It speacializes in tracking of rectangle shaped objects since the tracking and object detection module of this work is inspired by the DATMO framework (Konstantinidis et al., 2020).
+paper paper paper paper paper

-## Overview
+We introduce a real-time SLAM pipeline tailored for dynamic environments using solely 2D LiDAR scans.
+The proposed method enhances SLAM robustness and accuracy in partially dynamic scenarios by incorporating modules for moving object detection, tracking, and filtering.
+A lightweight filtering mechanism is integrated with the Hector SLAM algorithm, enabling the construction of cleaner and more consistent maps within simulated environments.

-Below it is available a synopsis of this work methods.
-If you are interested in reading the full method explanation, the complete paper is available [here](https://github.com/sabrinasseba/2D-LiDAR-SLAM/blob/main/Paper.pdf).
+It speacializes in tracking of rectangle shaped objects since the tracking and object detection module of this work is inspired by the [DATMO framework](https://github.com/kostaskonkk/datmo/tree/master) (Konstantinidis et al., 2020).

 The system can be represented by the following flowchart: